Salt Spring Island Electric Vehicle Social Club

 • Your regenerative systems being reduced

-• you battery does not store as much energy at colder temparatures (but will return to normal in the Spring)
+• you battery does not store as much energy at colder temperatures (but will return to normal in the Spring)

 • use of heater and defrost (a "lot" of electricity)